adrian-pace/FROG-analytics/README.md

 ## Usage

-In its current state, the program groups the fine grained writing events (`ElementaryOperation`) provided by the editors into `Operations` (list of writing events by the same author in the same place).
+In its current state, the program groups the fine grained writing events (`ElementaryOperation`) provided by the editors into `Operations` (list of writing events by the same author in a short time lapse and at the same position).
 Then `Paragraphs` are deduced which are the collection of operations in the same line.
-This allows us to build the context of an operation:
+This allows us to compute metrics from the context of an operation:
-- Was this operation written while other authors were also working on the doc ?
-With who ?
-- Was this operation written while other authors were also working in the same paragraph ?
-With who ?
-- Is this a prominent author in the doc at the time of the operation?
-- Is this a prominent author in the paragraph at the time of the operation ?
+- Proportion score: how balanced are the contributions of the users in the whole document ?
+(1 is very balanced, 0 unbalanced)
+- User proportion per paragraph score: On average over all the paragraphs, how balanced are the contributions of the users per paragraph ?
+(1 is very balanced, 0 unbalanced)
+- Synchronous score: how synchronous are the contributions of the users in the whole document ?
+(1 is very balanced, 0 unbalanced)
+- Alternating score: Are the main author of each paragraph alternating ?
+(1 if the main author of each paragraph is always different than the main author of the next paragraph.
+Very close to 0 if each author wrote a block of paragraph in a sequence)
+- Break score day: Do they often take long breaks ?
+- Break score short: Do they often take short breaks ?
+- Overall write type score: What is the proportion of 'write' operations ? (writing a relatively big amount of letters)
+- Overall paste type score: What is the proportion of 'paste' operations ? (from copy/paste)
+- Overall delete type score: What is the proportion of 'delete' operations ? (deleting a relatively big amount of letters)
-- Is this the first operation of the day ?
-The first after a small break ?
+- Overall edit type score: What is the proportion of 'edit' operations ? (deleting, adding or changing a relatively small amount of letters)
-For the moment we provided a small set visualizations that are detailed in a following section.
+- User write score: How balanced are the 'write' operations ?
+(1 if every user has the same proportion of 'write' operations.
+0 if a user did all the 'write' operations)
+- User paste score: How balanced are the 'paste' operations ?
+(1 if every user has the same proportion of 'paste' operations.
+0 if a user did all the 'paste' operations)
+- User delete score: How balanced are the 'delete' operations ?
+(1 if every user has the same proportion of 'delete' operations.
+0 if a user did all the 'delete' operations)
+- User edit score: How balanced are the 'edit' operations ?
+(1 if every user has the same proportion of 'edit' operations.
+0 if a user did all the 'edit' operations)

-### Execution
+### Command line execution
 We have provided a small command line interface to interact with the program.
 ```
 python analytics.py